 When used as directed, Levonorgestrel tablets are safe for women.
 Some women will have mild, temporary side effects, such as menstrual changes, nausea, lower stomach (abdominal) pain, tiredness, headache, dizziness, breast pain and vomiting.
 These are similar to the side effects that some women have when taking regular birth control pills.
 Some women taking Levonorgestrel tablets will have menstrual changes such as spotting or bleeding before their next period.
 Some women may have a heavier or lighter next period, or a period that is early or late.
 If your period is more than a week late, you should get a pregnancy test.

 What warnings should I know about when using Levonorgestrel tablets?

 Levonorgestrel tablets do not protect against the AIDS virus (HIV) or other sexually transmitted diseases (STDs).

 Do not use:

 - If you are already pregnant (because it will not work)

-- If you are allergic to levonogestrel or any of the ingredients in Levonorgestrel Tablet
+- If you are allergic to Levonorgestrel or any of the ingredients in Levonorgestrel tablets

 - For regular birth control